 Odaiba is a man-made island out in Tokyo Bay, and it’s home to the kind of experiences you’ll definitely tell your friends about when you get home.
 There are great things to see at just about every station.

 This museum is truly the only one of its kind in the world.
 It’s a constantly morphing and changing digital environment, including an interactive waterfall, and artwork that wanders throughout the museum.
 You can walk through a pulsing and shimmering crystal LED maze, immerse yourself in a room filled with floating lanterns, and if you’ve got kids, there is a whole floor of playspace with a fantastic trampoline, giant light-changing bouncy spheres, and play structures.
 Lots more photos and info on how to get tickets here.

-Another only-in-Japan attraction in this area is The Trick Art Museum.
+First, let’s stop at The Trick Art Museum.
 It has 45 different scenes designed so you can pose in them and take pictures doing incredible feats.

 Then, if we’ve bgot a kid or two, let’s go to Tokyo Legoland.
 It’s got models of all my favorite Tokyo neighborhoods (built of Legos, of course!), and as the lighting cycles through 24 hours, the cars roaming the streets turn on their headlights and the buildings light up.
 They’ve even sneaked in a few fun surprises, like a button that makes Godzilla pop up out of a Shibuya skyscraper and a baseball stadium that’s actually a pinball game you can play.
 (Note: Adults aren’t allowed to go into Legoland without a kid, so be sure you recruit one before you try to buy a ticket.)
 Anyone can go in the store, though, which has awesome Lego-themed merchandise like Minfig popsicle molds.

 On the lower level of the Sea Side Mall building is Joypolis, an indoor amusement park/arcade with lots of virtual reality rides.